-Every effort is made by Gateway to preserve the confidentiality of reports.
+Gateway makes every effort to preserve the confidentiality of reports.
 Gateway will not share the identity of any individual who has made a report or Formal Complaint of harassment, discrimination, or retaliation; any Complainant; any individual who has been reported to be the perpetrator of harassment, discrimination, or retaliation; any Respondent; or any witness, except as permitted by the Family Educational Rights and Privacy Act (FERPA) or its implementing regulations, or as required by law; or to carry out the purposes of 34 C.F.R.
 Part 106, including any investigation, hearing, or grievance proceeding arising under these policies and procedures.

-Gateway reserves the right to determine which Recipient officials have a legitimate educational interest in being informed about incidents that fall under this Policy, pursuant to the Family Educational Rights and Privacy Act (FERPA).
+Gateway reserves the right to determine which College officials have a legitimate educational interest in knowing about incidents that fall under this Policy, pursuant to the Family Educational Rights and Privacy Act (FERPA).